oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     Pixel3 = MapOf(Channel3, Integer)

-Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown under [Derived Enumerations](#333-derived-enumerations).
+Unfolding replaces the Pixel MapOf with the explicit Pixel Map shown under [Derived Enumerations](#333-derived-enumerations).

 ### 3.3.5 Pointers
 Applications may need to model both individual types and collections of types, similar to the way filesystems